When Is the Best Time

-October is generally the last month of Vancouver’s whale watching season.
+October is generally the last month of Vancouver Island’s whale watching season.
 Minke whales and humpback whales start to migrate southwards during this time and so October is generally your last opportunity to see these species.
 Killer whales may be spotted also.

 - Decent time.
 Some gray whales

-During November, gray whales will be migrating south along the coast and can be seen on rare occasions.
+During November, gray whales will be migrating south along the coast of Vancouver Island and can be seen on rare occasions.
 Harbour Porpoises and dolphins are seen regularly.